Manove’s Dissertation Advice for PhD Students

 The Dissertation Proposal

-In recent years the dissertation proposal has become nothing more than a rehearsal for the dissertation defense, a situation that leaves the proposal almost useless.
-But now the GIC is attempting to turn back the clock and turn the “proposal” back into a proposal, i.e., a proposed plan for the research to come.
-In his recent statement on procedures for PhD dissertations, Bart Lipman states that the proposal “needs to be specific enough that your advisors [he means “advisers”] can say with a reasonable degree of confidence that at least most of what you propose to do can be done and is worth doing.”
+In recent years the dissertation proposal has become optional, but I strongly recommend it.
+Bart Lipman stated that the proposal “needs to be specific enough that your advisors [he means “advisers”] can say with a reasonable degree of confidence that at least most of what you propose to do can be done and is worth doing.”
 I would say it this way: the plan of research described in your proposal should be feasible and sufficient to qualify you for the degree.
 I recommend that you include a detailed table of contents in the proposal, and next to each item write “completed” if it has been completed or the date by which you plan to complete it.
 If your committee accepts your proposal, it serves not only as a research plan, but also as an informal contract that sets out what you are expected to do in the final dissertation.
 If you do what you say you will in the accepted proposal, your advisers are less likely to insist on more work later.

-The GIC has decided to impose a deadline for the proposal at the end of May of your fourth year.
-I think that their deadline is far too late.
+Some time ago, the GIC decided to impose a deadline for the proposal at the end of May of your fourth year.
+That deadline was far too late.
 If you begin working on your dissertation in the first semester of your third year, as you should, then May of your fourth year will seem very far away.
 You may be seduced into spending all your time teaching, talking with your mom on the phone, or worrying about your kids, none of which are productive activities.
 Find a commitment device that requires you to defend your proposal during the first semester of your fourth year.
 For example, you could give $1000 to Albert Ma, and tell him that he can keep $20 for each day that you are late.
-If you miss the early deadline, it will be a lot less painful than losing your financial aid in the fifth year, which is what happens if your proposal is not successfully defended by the May-31 deadline set by the GIC.

 The Job-Market Paper

-If you want to obtain a good research-oriented job, you will need to complete a potentially publishable job-market paper by the end of October in the year you go on the market, normally your fifth year.
+If you want to obtain a good research-oriented job, you will need to complete a potentially publishable job-market paper by the end of October in the year you go on the market, normally in your 6th year nowadays.
 The October deadline is not a flexible one: every day that goes by after that deadline lowers your expected number of interviews at the Meetings.
 Without interviews you won’t have fly-outs, and no fly-outs, no-job.
 Yes, there are exceptions, and the Catholic Church recognizes miracles, but these are rare.

 The job-market paper is usually a completed chapter of the doctoral dissertation.
 If you defend your proposal at the end of May, you will have five months to complete the paper, which isn’t a lot of time to get your first publishable paper ready.
 That’s another reason why I recommend an earlier December deadline for the proposal.